 Responsible to: Care Not Custody Senior Practitioner

-Purpose of Role: To deliver one to one case-work interventions for women in contact with Sussex Police, Probation or Probation Breach Court, as well as supporting the wider Inspire project in their work with women in the Criminal Justice System.
+Purpose of Role: To deliver one to one case-work interventions for women in contact with Sussex Police, Probation, or Probation Breach Court, as well as supporting the wider Inspire project in their work with women in the Criminal Justice System.

 Salary Grade: FTE £26,181.73 moving to £27,490.81 after successfully passing three month’s probationary period.